italia/daf-recipes/triple_store/README.md

 Check that the service is running via `docker-compose ps`.

 You can access to the web-ui of the service clicking [here](http://localhost:8890) and log to the conductor admin issuing username and password.

+## YASGUI

+The `nginx` service comprises an nginx server that serves the YASGUI application.
+The service can be accessed on port `8080`.